TMCApplications/spendology.io-docs/source/docs/widget-configuration.blade.md

 ```

 All three widgets require a `selector` and `api_url`.
 The majority of configuration options are passed to the `new`
 method.
-The actuall render calls all follow this pattern:
+All widget render calls follow this pattern:

 ```js
 SPENDOLOGY.WidgetName